ubco-W2022T2-data301/project-group-group25/final_report_group25.md

 # Group 25 -

 ## Introduction

 Welcome to our project on analyzing the factors affecting insurance pricing.
 The insurance industry is a vital component of the global economy, providing financial protection and risk management solutions to individuals and businesses alike.
 Understanding the factors that affect insurance pricing is important for insurers to make informed pricing decisions, for consumers to make informed purchase decisions, and for policymakers to regulate the industry effectively.
 By analyzing a  insurance pricing dataset, we targeted the impact of changes in law, technology, and consumer preferences on insurance pricing, ultimately contributing to a more transparent and efficient insurance market through our research and visualizations.

+---

 ## Exploratory Data Analysis

+---

 ## Question 1 & Analysis (Prabh)

-### Research question:

-##### - How have changes in law, technology, and consumer preferences affected the pricing of insurance policies over the past decade?
+### **How have changes in law, technology, and consumer preferences affected the pricing of insurance policies over the past decade?**

 1. As we delved into the relationship between smoking status and insurance costs, we found that smokers generally have higher costs compared to non-smokers.
 We decided to create box plots to visualize the distribution of insurance costs for smokers and non-smokers.
 Our analysis revealed a clear distinction between the two groups, with smokers having significantly higher costs.
 This insight can be valuable to insurance companies when determining policy premiums for smokers, as they pose a higher financial risk.
 ![Boxplot](images/boxplot.png)